huggingface/datasets/docs/source/add_metric.rst

 - :attr:`datasets.MetricInfo.description`: a :obj:`str` describing the metric,
 - :attr:`datasets.MetricInfo.citation`: a :obj:`str` containing the citation for the metric in a BibTex format for inclusion in communications citing the metric,
 - :attr:`datasets.MetricInfo.homepage`: a :obj:`str` containing an URL to an original homepage of the metric.
-- :attr:`datasets.MetricInfo.format`: an optional :obj:`str` to tell what is the format of the predictions and the references passed to _compute.
+- :attr:`datasets.MetricInfo.format`: an optional :obj:`str` to tell what is the format of the predictions and the references passed to the :func:`datasets.DatasetBuilder._compute` method.
 It can be set to "numpy", "torch", "tensorflow" or "pandas".

-Here is for instance the :func:`datasets.Metric._info` for the Sacrebleu metric for instance, which is taken from the `sacrebleu metric loading script <https://github.com/huggingface/datasets/tree/master/metrics/sacrebleu/sacrebleu.py>`__
+Here is for instance the :func:`datasets.Metric._info` for the Sacrebleu metric, which is taken from the `sacrebleu metric loading script <https://github.com/huggingface/datasets/tree/master/metrics/sacrebleu/sacrebleu.py>`__:

 .. code-block::